Academic Interests UI

 This does use the freeform keyword search on the Members Directory page, but it matches all profile fields, which could be a bonus?
 The problem is some members use different delimiters to separate their academic interests such as a comma or a semicolon.
 So if we decided to hyperlink, we should only hyperlink if a delimiter is used and if the field is not a paragraph.

-#6 Updated by Sara Cannon about 1 month ago
+#6 Updated by Sara Cannon 8 months ago

 After our discussion at the meeting, I think that a taxonomy across the site that allows users to mark events, sites, groups, users etc with an academic interest makes the most sense in the long term for usefulness and connectivity between users.
 Here is a UI example of a tagging interface that lets you select a pre-defined controlled vocabulary as well as giving you the option to create your own.
 We could have some warnings when a user creates their own about the usefulness of using one of the pre-defined taxonomies so they understand how it is used.
 If we wanted to close off the list even further, instead of "create" it could be "suggest" and could go to review for inclusion.

-#7 Updated by Colin McDonald about 1 month ago
+#7 Updated by Colin McDonald 8 months ago

 Thanks so much for this example and input, Sara!
 To get a bit more of the Friday meeting thoughts in here, we haven't quite resolved the debate yet on the utility and value of implementing a taxonomy like this.